Koddione/Gallery/README.md

 - **Prettier** – For code auto-formatting
 - **Husky** – For setting up precommit hooks

+📌 About this project
+This project was developed by me as part of a technical assignment for the company Modsen (2025).

+🧑‍💻 All code was written by me from scratch.

+🎨 The UI design was provided by the company for the purpose of evaluation.

+🖼️ All branding/logos were replaced with neutral elements to avoid trademark usage.

+❗️ This is not a production or commercial product of Modsen, and is presented for portfolio/demo purposes only.

 ## 🔗 Link to the Project

-you can check out the live project here: [Modsen Gallery](https://modsen-gallery-site.netlify.app/)
+you can check out the live project here: [Gallery](https://modsen-gallery-site.netlify.app/)